 Instead, homeowners at Loreto Bay, left to create community out of chaos, have developed popular institutions to take the place of their corporate predecessors -- a competent homeowners association, an army of volunteers, a business that turns organic waste into compost, etc. There is still not the density that would support some of the lavish amenities, but construction has resumed and it probably hasn't hurt to have some new and very wealthy neighbors.

 We have changed too, though, or at least gotten older, and many of our favorite activities now seem better suited to a more urban landscape.
 We had meant to live out our days in Mexico but discovered that we needed to get away from the heat in the summer, and we gradually filtered back to Seattle, where we occupy the enviably tiny footprint that we always planned, but with big-city convenience.
 Two houses was more than we wanted to have, and so we have sold our Loreto home.

 For a long time, this page was one of the first that people were likely to encounter when looking for information about Loreto Bay, and though I don't plan to update it I think I will leave it around for a while out of nostalgia, and in case it is still useful in some way.
 My thanks to those who have clicked here over the years, and to those we later met in person.
 Best wishes most of all to those friends and relatives who actually made the trip down to visit us, or otherwise supported our move -- and to the very best friends, whom we met in Loreto.

-On our very last night in Loreto, left as often with the hotel as our only prospect for dinner, we were walking toward the snack bar when I saw the male raven take off.
-I called to him, and he circled back and perched on the edge of the building to watch us as we walked by.
+On our very last night in Loreto, left as so often with the hotel as our only prospect for dinner, we were walking toward the snack bar when I saw the male raven take off.
+I called to him, and he circled back and perched on the edge of the building to watch us as we walked by for the last time.

 Some web logs by residents: